ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.

+c = 5 + 2
+c = 7
+Here, we add c and d, and the answer gets reassigned to c.
+Therefore, instead of c = 5, c has been reassigned to 7.

 ## Question 3